 8) Caernarfon Castle, Gwynedd, Wales

-Learn about Welsh history on a visit to Caernafon Castle, one of the greatest Middle Age buildings standing as a symbol of English dominance over the subdued Welsh.
+Learn about Welsh history on a visit to Caernarfon Castle, one of the greatest Middle Ages buildings standing as a symbol of English dominance over the subdued Welsh.
 It is a Norman motte and bailey castle, built by King Edward I of England, situated on the banks of River Seiont, which runs into Menai Strait.
 The impressive structure of the castle includes a massive King’s Gate, Queen’s Gate, eagle statues, polygonal towers, and different colored bands of sandstone and limestone.
 Do not miss seeing the Eagle Tower for an interactive display about the history of this castle and the Royal Welsh Fusiliers Museum housed here.

 9) Arundel Castle, West Sussex, England